Archaeology of Azerbaijan

 Archeological sites in Azerbaijan first gained public interest in the mid-19th century and were reported by European travellers.

-The Institute of Archaeology and Ethnography of the Azerbaijan National Academy of Sciences now conducts researches into archaeology, ethnography, numismatics, epigraphy, anthropology, ethnosociology and ethnopolitology in Azerbaijan.
+The Institute of Archaeology and Anthropology of the Azerbaijan National Academy of Sciences now conducts researches into archaeology, ethnography, numismatics, epigraphy, anthropology, ethnosociology and ethnopolitology in Azerbaijan.
 Since 1999 the Department of History and Archaeology of Khazar University publishes the Journal of Azerbaijan Archaeology.

 In 1920, the Museum of History of Azerbaijan was established, exhibiting archaeological finds from different parts of Azerbaijan.
 The Ancient and Medieval History sections of the museum have a total of over 25,000 items.
 Since 1969, museum archaeologists have been conducting underwater archaeological excavations beneath the Caspian Sea.

 Paleolithic era

 The Lower Paleolithic, the first stage of the Paleolithic era, covers the period from 3.2 million years ago to 100,000 years ago.
 The main belongings to prehistoric humans for this period were found in the Azykh cave in the Guruchay valley near Fuzuli region.
 It is hard to distinguish the instruments found here from river stones.
 Bashing, cracking, knapping, pecking, grinding or polishing stones of various kinds to manufacture tools were found in this period.
 As well as the bones of various wild animals were found here.
 Azikh cave is in the fourth place in the world by its age (but it was the first in the former USSR).
 The remains of the jawbone of human lived 350-450 thousand years ago, which were found in 1962 by Azerbaijani historian Mammadali Huseynov proved it.

 The Middle Paleolithic period of Azerbaijan was studied on the basis of Taghlar in Karabakh, Damcıli and Dashsalahli caves in Gazakh region.
 The Taghlar cave was explored by archaeologist Mammadali Huseynov in 1960.

 There is a two large cave in the Avey mountain of the Gazakh region.
 The cave on the south-western side of the mountain is called Dassalahli, and on the south-east side is called Damcılı.
 In 1957-1958, scientists studied these caves and found labor tools of humans who lived here.
 Examples found in the Tamtama cave, 20 km north of Lake Urmia, show that humans living here had hunting ability.

 Archaeological research shows that about 40-35 thousand years ago, the Mustye culture in Azerbaijan was replaced by Upper Paleolithic culture.